SCVE/SCVE/README.md

 - Program
 - Matrix
 - Basic Renderer
-- More Uniforms in program
+- More Uniforms in program-

-In Progress:
 - MVP matrices to create a model-view space
 - Shader Program Caching
+- Vertical and Horizontal Layouts

+In Progress:

 ## TODO
 - Text Rendering via SharpFont (copy from SFML)